elasticpath/html5-reference-storefront/README.md

 * <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/extending.md">Extending HTML5 Storefront Features</a> <br/>
 Overview of HTML5 Storefront's MVC framework, synopsis of the Storefront's extension model, and a tutorial that teaches how to create an extension to Items.
 * <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/theming.md">Theming</a>  <br/>
-Introduction to HTML5 Storefront presentation layer, basics of Storefront themes, and a tutorial on creating a theme.
+Introduction to HTML5 Storefront presentation layer, theme basics, and a tutorial on creating a theme.
 * <a href="">Testing</a>  <br/>
 Introduction to HTML5 Storefront testing framework, overview of unit testing, and steps on how to add a new test to the testing framework.
 * <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/howTOs.md">How Tos</a>  <br/>